codecrafters-io/build-your-own-redis/stage_descriptions/auth-05-uv9.md

 - The `-@all` string in the commands signifies that a newly created user has no permissions to execute.
 In this stage, you can hardcode this value.
 We'll get to implementing command permissions in the later stages.

+In this stage, we'll only deal with retrieving the `flags` field of a user.

 ### Tests

 ```bash